 Q: What will the trail cost to build?
 A: The State has alocated $8 million for the 34-mile section of the trail and $25 million for rail restoration to Tupper Lake.

 Q: When can we use the trail?
 A: This is dependent on the State.
-Current plans are for the rails to be fully removed in 2020.
+Rails between Tupper Lake and Lake Placid are almost completely removed.
 Construction estimates for the trail range from one to three years.
 There is pressure on the State to accelerate construction given the economic cost to the municipalities along the way of further delays.
+Wetland mitigation, however, is a gating issue that will not be resolved until the APA and Army Corps of Engineers issue permits.

 Q: Are the rails to Tupper Lake going to stay in place indefinitely?
 A: If the revised UMP is implemented as stated those rails will be upgraded and will remain to accomodate train service to Tupper Lake.
 There are major questions remaining about the costs versus the level of ridership that could be expected on what will be the longest tourist train jouney in the United States.